geekan/MetaGPT-docs/src/en/guide/get_started/setup.md

 # Setup

 Using MetaGPT involves connecting with model providers.
-We will walk through the setup in this page.

 After your [Installation](./installation.md) is complete, follow the instructions in this document to complete the configuration before use.

-At the moment, the example of this project only needs to configure OpenAi API.
+## Setup for LLM API

-## OpenAI API
+### OpenAI API

-We will take OpenAI API as an example.
+We will take OpenAI API as an example to illustrate the full process, which applies identically to other LLM APIs.

 You can finish the setup in either way:

 1. Use environment variables.
 This can be used temporarily for a quick start or trying out a demo.
 2. Use a config or key file.
 This is the recommended way, best for continuous and full-feature usage and development.

-### 1. Use environment variables
+#### 1. Use environment variables

 Run in command line: